-The Bible is Wrong About History
+Is The Bible Wrong About History?

 They Say: Noah's Flood Didn't Happen.
 That proves the Bible is wrong!

-HUMANIST'S CLAIMS: Inaccurate Statements About History
+HUMANISTS CLAIMS ABOUT: Inaccurate Statements About History

 The Bibles false statements about history also bolster the Humanist position.
-Historians and other scholars have exposed many of the Bibles claims as
+Historians and other scholars have exposed many of the Bibles claims as historically inaccurate.

 History and the Old Testament

 Historians have long known that the biblical story of a worldwide flood is a myth.
 For instance, Andrew White says nineteenth-century Egyptologists found that Egypt had a flourishing civilization long before Noah, and no flood had ever interrupted it.
 [White, Vol. I, p.
 257.]

 The Global Flood (Noah's Flood)

 Brief Article Listing a Few of the Evidences for a Global Flood

-Article with More Evidence for a Global Flood
+Longer Article with More Evidence for a Global Flood

 Evidence for Noah's Flood

-Certain Geological Features be Explained by a Flood?
+Can Certain Geological Features be Explained by a Flood?

-There Flourishing Egyptian Civilizations Long Before Noah?
+Were There Flourishing Egyptian Civilizations Long Before Noah?

 No. This is a common myth based on a list from about 280 BC.
 It is a list of pharaohs and the number of years they reigned as recorded by the historian Manetho.
 Modern historians assumed each pharaoh ruled one after another.
 This resulted in a very long history for ancient Egypt.

 But There Numerous Problems With That